Should You Invest in Digital Realty Trust Inc. (DLR) Now?

 DLR) stock’s latest price update

-Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -2.77 compared to its previous closing price of 92.78.
-However, the company has experienced a -2.37% decline in its stock price over the last five trading sessions.
+Digital Realty Trust Inc. (NYSE: DLR)’s stock price has increased by 1.87 compared to its previous closing price of 90.93.
+Despite this, the company has experienced a -5.78% fall in its stock price over the last five trading sessions.

 DLR’s Market Performance

-Digital Realty Trust Inc. (DLR) has experienced a -2.37% fall in stock performance for the past week, with a -12.37% drop in the past month, and a -12.97% drop in the past quarter.
-The volatility ratio for the week is 3.56%, and the volatility levels for the past 30 days are at 3.64% for DLR.
-The simple moving average for the last 20 days is -8.36% for DLR stock, with a simple moving average of -18.70% for the last 200 days.
+DLR’s stock has fallen by -5.78% in the past week, with a monthly drop of -11.26% and a quarterly drop of -8.63%.
+The volatility ratio for the week is 3.51% while the volatility levels for the last 30 days are 3.69% for Digital Realty Trust Inc. The simple moving average for the last 20 days is -4.49% for DLR stock, with a simple moving average of -16.24% for the last 200 days.

 Analysts’ Opinion of DLR